Combining All Data To See Opportunities

 I. Models

 Ok.
-So now you have imported managed and unmanaged data sets.
-Maybe because of your work, data sets on the loose have become higher quality.
+You have now imported both managed and unmanaged datasets.
+Perhaps because of your work, data sets have become higher quality.
 This is what attention does.

 Modeling means relating data: what is related to what.
 Suppose you know which servers support an application, which applications support a process, which process produces a product, and which product is bought by clients.
 In that case, you know what products can be produced and sold if a certain server functions correctly.
 And one million other things, of course.

-An example is: If you draw in your product metamodel that every product in your company may only use fair-trade materials, you can test every product module if non-fair trade materials are used.
-Or maybe you may only work with certified suppliers for certain materials.
+An example is: If you draw in your product metamodel that every product in your company may only use fair-trade materials, you can test every product module to see if non-fair-trade materials are used.
+Alternatively, you may only work with certified suppliers for specific materials.
 Also, this can be checked.

-How well you do this job depends on your metamodels knowledge.
-But of course, Dragon1 has some reference models and templates to help you get going.
+How well you do this job depends on your knowledge of meta models.
+However, Dragon1 also has some reference models and templates to help you get started.

 II.
 Views